PrincetonUniversity/SPEC/compilation_instructions.md

-# SPEC complition instructions
+# SPEC compilation instructions

-The default installation for SPEC method for SPEC uses cmake and installs the python wrappers and an xspec executable.
+The default installation for SPEC method for SPEC uses CMake and installs the python wrappers and an xspec executable.

 ## Installation using Anaconda